org-not-included/ds-tour/README.md

 ---
 ## What is Javascript?
 Javascript is a web based scripting programming language that allows you to build interactive web pages.
-Javascript's default synchronous behavior is achieved through the use of stacks in browsers V8 engine.
+Javascript's default synchronous behavior is achieved through the use of stacks in the browser's V8 engine.

+---

-While being synchronous in nature, Javascript can also act asynchronously.
-Asynchronous behavior can be leveraged through the use of `Promises`, which depend on the Queue, Stack, and EventLoop to order and process these requests.
+While being synchronous in nature, it can also act asynchronously.

+ Asynchronous behavior can be leveraged through the use of `WebAPIs`.
+Since they handle the `Task` separately from the `Call Stack`.
+This allows the `EventLoop` to continue adding new tasks from the `Task Queue`, whenever the `Call Stack` is empty.

+The `WebAPI` will send it's result to the `Task Queue`, which the `EventLoop` will eventually pick up and send to the `Call Stack`.

 A `v8 engine` collects HTML files and other resources, and represents them as an interactive webpage for the user.

 All modern web browsers have a `v8 engine` which consists of:
 1. (Call) Stack -- contains currently executing functions
 2. Heap -- allocates memory for variables and objects
-3. Web APIs -- exposed functions, such as `SetTimeout()`
+3. Web APIs -- processes running outside stack (such as `SetTimeout()`, `fetch()`, webhook processes, etc.)

 Javascript has a number of components involved in this process:
 1. (Task) Queue -- A list of functions